-The Iva Fern showing is located near the top of the ridge between Cultus and Laib creeks; the veins strike northerly up the slope from Cultus Creek, with the main discovery at about 1905 metres elevation on Lot 12656.
-The main #2 vein has been traced for over 600 metres along strike; the #1 vein lies 100 metres to the east and is subparallel in strike and has been traced for over 50 metres.
-Vein widths vary between 0.6 and 2 metres.
+The Iva Fern occurrence is located near the top of the ridge between Cultus and Laib creeks; the veins strike northerly up the slope from Cultus Creek, with the main discovery located at approximately 1905 metres elevation on the Fern (Lot 12656) Crown grant.

-Two main fissure veins, containing quartz, siderite, calcite and tourmaline, occur in variably silicified phyllite and slate.
+Locally, two main fissure veins, containing quartz, siderite, calcite and tourmaline, occur in variably silicified phyllite and slate.
 Mineralization is in two forms: either coarse galena with pyrite, chalcopyrite and sphalerite, or streaks and bunches of galena and sphalerite.
-There is significant development of limonite due to oxidation at the surface; outcrops are few, with abundant overburden about 1-2 metres deep covering most of the property.
+There is significant development of limonite due to oxidation at the surface; outcrops are few, with abundant overburden approximately 1 to 2 metres deep covering most of the property.
+The main (No. 2) vein has been traced for greater than 600 metres along strike; the No. 1 vein lies 100 metres to the east of the No. 2 vein, is sub-parallel in strike and has been traced for greater than 50 metres.
+Vein widths vary between 0.6 and 2 metres.

 In 1985, mapping for Agincourt Explorations Ltd. discovered three additional mineralized zones over a total width of 200 metres, concordant with and near the top of the Irene volcanics; the possibility exists that syngenetic sulphides deposited within siliceous sinter zones have been remobilized during metamorphism and nearby intrusion, but this is speculative (Assessment Report 14053).
 A geochemical survey described in Assessment Report 14053 suggests further mineralization may be buried below overburden to the north, although magnetic and electromagnetic surveys of this area failed to show any significant anomalies/conductors.